-Transfer Articulation with Secondary Institutions, the Maricopa Skill Center, and the Southwest Skill Center
+Transfer Articulation with Secondary Institutions, the Maricopa Skills Center, and the Southwest Skill Center

-Students who have participated in programs articulated with Maricopa County Community College District (MCCCD) programs may be granted credit for prior learning as provided for in the respective articulation agreements.
+Students who have participated in programs articulated with Maricopa Community Colleges District programs may be granted credit for prior learning as provided for in the respective articulation agreements.
 No fees will be assessed for credits for prior learning granted through articulation.
-Articulated program credit is transferable within MCCCD, but is not necessarily transferable to other colleges or universities.
+Articulated program credit is transferable within MCCD, but is not necessarily transferable to other colleges or universities.
 For proper placement in an articulated program, students should obtain a program of study from an academic advisor.
-Once the course requirements are completed, students must provide the valid documentation of articulated credits to the Office of Admissions and Records to place the credits on their academic record.
+Once the course requirements are completed, students must provide the valid documentation of articulated credits to the Office of Admissions and Records to place credits on their academic record.